PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### UX Rule

 - Show proper message when no Incentive Stock available.
-- There is total three types of Incentive Stock available like `Public`, `Private` & `Limited Partnership`.
-- Each Incentive stock has own add button and vertmore action.
+- Grants are shown under Incentive stock.
+Each Incentive stock has own add button and vertmore action.
-- Vertmore actions : `Edit`, `Delete`.
-  - Stock can be editable or deleted anytime.
-  - If grants doesn't exists under incentive stock,
-    - So user can update or delete that stock.
-    - On click of `Delete`, opens delete confirmation dialog.
-  - If grants exists under incentive stock,
-    -  `Edit` action can not be applicable for `Public` & `Limited Partnership` type.
-    -  On click of `Delete`, opens delete not possible dialog.
+- Under each Incentive stock, grants are grouped by its type `NQSO`, `ISO` , `RSA` , `RSU ` & `Carried Interest`.
+- For each types, show separate table.
+Sequence of each type table is : `Non-Qualified Stock Option`, `Incentive Stock Option`, `Restricted Stock Award`, `Restricted Stock Unit`, & `Carried Interest`.
+- Show proper message when Grant is not available under any Incentive Stock
 - When Incentive Stock type is `Private` or `Public`
   - On click of Add button, opens dropdown with these 4 `NQSO`, `ISO` , `RSA` & `RSU ` types.
   - Show stock price with date in the header of incentive Stock.
   - If stock price or Stock date is not retrieve then show proper message.
 - When Incentive Stock type is `Limited Partnership`
-  - On click of Add button, opens add dialog for `Carried Interest`.
+  - On click of Add button, opens add dialog for `Carried Interest`

-- Show proper message when Grant is not available.

-- For each types, show separate table.
-- Position of each type table is : `Non-Qualified Stock Option`, `Incentive Stock Option`, `Restricted Stock Award`, `Restricted Stock Unit`, & `Carried Interest`.
-- Each table have some common and some different column.
+- For each type of Grant, there are some common columns and there are some type specific columns.
 - Common column for all types
   - Grant ID
-    - It shows Grant ID
   - Grant Date
-    - It shows Grant Date
   - Shares Granted or Percent Granted
     - Shares Granted is for `NQSO`, `ISO`, `RSA` & `RSU`.
     - Percent Granted is for `Carried Interest`.